Understanding large scale CMB anomalies with the generalized non-minimal derivative coupling during inflation: Sound speed of linear perturbations in GNMDC and CMB anomalies

-As long as we work with positive values of $ G_{5\phi}$, we can infer from the above equation that $c_{_T}^2 < 1$, but any negative value of $ G_{5\phi}$ shall lead to superluminal GWs.
-Recent detection of GWs from LIGO-VIRGO collaboration and their electromagnetic counterparts lead to a very stringent bound on the sound speed of GWs \cite{Gong:2017kim}, but these bounds are valid for the late universe wherein the observed signals are originated.
+As long as we work with negative values of $\theta(\phi)$, we can infer from the above equation that $c_{_T}^2 < 1$, but any positive $\theta(\phi)$ shall lead to superluminal GWs.
+The recent detection of GWs from LIGO-VIRGO collaboration and their electromagnetic counterparts lead to a very stringent bound on the sound speed of GWs \cite{LIGOScientific:2017zic, Gong:2017kim} given as,

+But it is to note that these bounds are valid for the late universe wherein the observed signals are originated.
 One can, in principle, argue that in very early universe, these bounds can be grossly violated.